-Cumulative distribution function (CDF) is a probability variable which takes a value less than equal to x.
-Whereas probability density function (PDF) of a continuous random variable explains a relative likelihood of the random variable x to take on a given value.
+Cumulative distribution function (CDF) is a probability variable that takes a value less than equal to x.
+At the same time, the probability density function (PDF) of a continuous random variable explains a relative likelihood of the random variable x to take on a given value.

 Calculating Lognormal Distribution Excel Parameters

-Step 2:- Next compute the squared values of the natural logarithm numbers, the same is shown in the below table.
+- Next, compute the squared values of the natural logarithm numbers; the same is shown in the below table.

 Mean, µ= (5.97 + 5.99 + 6.21 + 6.54)/4